xmlstats/example-php/README.md

 ### Run
 Start a memcache server according to your operating system if one is not already running.

-Versions of PHP 5.4 and later provide a built-in server to develop and test PHP scripts quickly.
-Start a server running on your localhost at port 8000.
+Versions of PHP 5.4 and later provide a built-in webserver to develop and test PHP scripts quickly.
+Start a webserver running on your localhost at port 8000.
 ```
 php -S localhost:8000
 ```